 Corporate Governance Stance

-• The Company has formed the Governance Committee (made up of all outside directors, the Chairman of the Board, the Vice Chairman of the Board and the President) in addition to the Nomination Committee and Remuneration Committee (a majority of the members and a chairperson each have been appointed from among the Outside Directors) as internal committees of the Board of Directors, thus building a highly effective and transparent corporate governance system.
+• The Company forms the Nomination Committee, the Remuneration Committee, and the Governance Committee (The majority of each committee’s members and each chairperson have been appointed from among the Independent Outside Directors) as internal committees of the Board of Directors, thus building a highly effective and transparent corporate governance system.

-• The Company has introduced an executive officer system and is proceeding to delegate authority over business execution to these executive officers to ensure swift execution.
+• The Company has introduced an Executive Officer System and is proceeding to delegate authority over business execution to these Executive Officers to ensure rapid execution.

 Supervision System (Board of Directors)